-The simple answer here is that a paracord bracelet is no ordinary bracelet.
-In fact, this survival bracelet that can be used for many different purposes and can even help save your life.
-The word paracord, is derived from the 550 cords used in parachutes, dating back World War II when it was first used (source).
+The simple answer here is that it’s no ordinary bracelet.
+In fact, this survival bracelet is used for many different purposes and even helps save your life.
+The word paracord is derived from the 550 cords used in parachutes, dating back to World War II when it was first used (source).
+Basically, parachute cord bracelet.

 Today, the paracord bracelet has become both a fashion statement and a life-saving tool.
 It’s perhaps one of the most versatile survival tools to bring with you on your next extreme outdoor adventure or even on one of the world’s most dangerous hikes.